A/N: Warning for light horror elements in this chapter.

 “Cynicism,” Leandros said.
-“It’s my best defense mechanism.”
+“It’s my only defense mechanism.”

 Expression would only be used as a weapon against him.

-Through the doors was a room flooded with light, circled all around by delicately arched windows.
-The suns outside momentarily blinded Leandros, as did the nobles inside, all decked in sparkling fabrics and bright jewelry that caught the sunslight and refracted it along the floor and domed ceiling.
-They circled a man at the center of the room, caught in his magnetism.
-Planets circling a golden-bright sun.
+Inside was a room flooded with light, circled all around by delicately arched windows.
+The suns outside blinded Leandros, as did the nobles inside, all decked in sparkling fabrics and bright jewelry that caught the sunslight and refracted it along the floor and domed ceiling.
+They circled a man at the center of the room, caught in his magnetism, planets circling a golden-bright sun.